 Substrate helps you use multiple accounts to separate environments (like development or production).
 Substrate also encourages you to organize your services into domains — single services or groups of tightly-coupled services — that help you reduce the blast radius of changes.
 You should read about domains, environments, and qualities to get a feel for it.

 You’ve probably got in mind the first thing you’re going to build with Substrate’s help, so next you can jump straight into adding a domain.
-Or just run a command like this:
+Or just run a command like this (noting that

 substrate create-account -domain domain -environment environment -quality quality